History of Sochi: World War II and after

 During World War II, the entire city became a hospital for the wounded at the Eastern Front; about 500,000 soldiers convalesced in the 111 hospitals of Sochi during that period.
 About 2,000 donors contributed 20 tonnes of blood for this purpose; also, 18,707 citizens were mobilized into the Army; of them 4,566 were killed and 17 were awarded the Hero of the Soviet Union award (8 posthumously).
 Katyusha rocket launchers were mass-produced in the city around 1942–1943 when the frontline was at times 25 km north from Krasnaya Polyana.
 For its achievements during the war, the city was awarded the Order of the Patriotic War in 1980.
 Its resort infrastructure was partly destroyed during the war and rebuilt by the early 1950s.

 After the war, the city kept its position as the leading sanatorium and health resort of the Soviet Union.
 By the 1960s, it was receiving about 500,000 visitors per year, i.e. about four times its population.
 This motivated the government to expand the city by including the Adler and Lazarevskoye districts.
 By the 1980s, the number of tourists rose to 5,000,000 per year, including 200,000 foreigners.
 It decreased dramatically to 300,000 in the 1990s due to the dissolution of the Soviet Union, and partly recovered to about 1,500,000 by the year 2000.

 Technical areas have always played a secondary role in modern Sochi and were represented mostly by construction and food industries.
 The latter focuses on production of fruits and vegetables, tea, honey, fish and poultry.
 Commercial fishing in the Black Sea is rather inactive, but there is a trout aquafarm in the city.

 Kinotavr, the largest national film festival in Russia, is annually held in Sochi since 1991.
 In July 2007 Sochi was selected as the site of the 2014 Winter Olympics and 2014 Winter Paralympics that resulted in a major reconstruction of the city.

+On January 11, 2025 there were 2 earthquakes in Sochi.